 She used the example of a recent Italian law (215/2012) applying both double preference voting conditioned on gender and gender quotas (neither sex can represent more than 2/3 of the total number of candidates in each list) for municipal elections in municipalities over 5 000 inhabitants.

-Taking into accounts the results for 2013, 2014 and 2015 Prof. Casarico says the policy “had a large and robust impact on the presence of women in municipal councils, promoting their political empowerment”.
+Taking into account the results for 2013, 2014 and 2015 Prof. Casarico says the policy “had a large and robust impact on the presence of women in municipal councils, promoting their political empowerment”.
 Furthermore, the electorate cast preference votes in favour of female candidates. “ There are effective policies to favour female political empowerment and they do not come to the detriment of quality of representatives” Prof. Casarico concluded.
 “Reducing or closing the gap would deliver important economic and societal benefits and should be high in the policy agenda of all countries, especially those which are further away from gender equality”.

 Click here for the presentation.